drmab/pkp-docs/pkp-theming-guide/en/html-smarty.md

 ## Locating the Frontend Templates

 Every template file used for the frontend, public-facing journal or press website will be found in a special directory that is kept separate from the template files used to power the application's backend, editorial interface.
-This allows you to more safely customize the frontend without effecting the backend, and significantly reduces the amount of work you must do to build a custom theme.
+This allows you to more safely customize the frontend without affecting the backend, and significantly reduces the amount of work you must do to build a custom theme.

 Every frontend template can be found at one of a few places.